 It’s important to know that you are not alone.
 According to the Anxiety and Depression Association of America, “72% of people who have daily stress and anxiety say it interferes with their lives….”
 While there are pharmaceutical interventions available, there are many natural, ways to potentially help with feelings of anxiety that you can put into practice immediately.

 How to Manage Anxiety and Stress at Work

 1. Practice Mindful Compassion

-When you suffer from anxiety, you tend to spiral into negative thoughts and criticisms about yourself, which can be very difficult to overcome.
+When you suffer from feelings of anxiety, you tend to spiral into negative thoughts and criticisms about yourself, which can be very difficult to overcome.
 Practicing mindfulness involves taking note of the negative thoughts and criticisms that you have about yourself.
 Consider whether you would have those same criticisms for someone you cared about.
-It’s important to train our brains to treat ourselves with compassion, especially when we have a proclivity for anxiety.
+It’s important to train our brains to treat ourselves with compassion, especially when we have a proclivity for anxious thoughts.